 - Small snails, slugs

-- Flies and other small insects on land
+- Small insects, and other invertebrates on land

 - Worms, Snails, Slugs, Leeches

 - Small frogs, Lizards, Baby snakes, Small mice